AvivGelfand/Fine-tuning-Large-Language-Models/README.md

-# Fine Tuning Large Language Models for Statistical Legal Research
+# Fine-Tuning Large Language Models for Statistical Legal Research
 This repo will present my work for applying fine-tuning methods to build classifiers for labels as part of a broader project in the statistical legal research at the HebrewU, led by [Dr. Adi Leibovitch](https://en.law.huji.ac.il/people/adi-leibovitch).

 ## Introduction
 As part of a broad research project on the biases of judges during criminal law, 30k texts of defendants to the judge were collected and tagged manually during the years 2019-2021.
 The way of labeling during that time was by alternating teams of students who manually went through each text and labeled the main types of arguments by the following list: